phpredis/phpredis/README.md

 $redis->pconnect('127.0.0.1', 6379, 2.5); // 2.5 sec timeout and would be another connection than the two before.
 $redis->pconnect('127.0.0.1', 6379, 2.5, 'x'); // x is sent as persistent_id and would be another connection than the three before.
 $redis->pconnect('/tmp/redis.sock'); // unix domain socket - would be another connection than the four before.

+/* Set client name for persistent connections */
+$redis->pconnect('127.0.0.1', 6379, 0, 'my-persistent-id', 0, 0, [
+    'client_name' => 'my-app-worker-1'
+]);
+// The client name will be set automatically when the connection is established
+// and will persist across requests for this persistent connection
 ~~~

 **Note:** `popen` is an alias for `pconnect` and will be removed in future versions of phpredis.